Constipated? Try Any of These 12 Healthy Foods That Help You Poop

-"We want healthy fats to kind of grease the pipes,” explains Zeitlin.
-Think: Nuts and nut butter, which pair beautifully with all that fiber-packed fruit (just be sure to swap out those binding bananas for apples and berries when you’re deciding what to pair with your morning almond butter).
-Olive oil is also a great pick, and will make a delicious dressing for that raw green veggie salad.
+"We want healthy fats to kind of lubricate your stool and intestinal linings," explains Zeitlin.
+Think Nuts and nut butter, which pair beautifully with all that fiber-packed fruit.
+Olive oil is also a great pick and will make a delicious dressing for that raw green veggie salad.

-Beans, beans the magical fruit...you get the point.
+Beans beans the magical fruit...you get the point.
 Beans, Beckerman said, are full of fiber to help ease constipation symptoms.
-Incorporating them into your diet isn't just a gut-healthy win, but might also add years onto your life.
-What’s not to love?
+Incorporating them into your diet isn't just a gut-healthy win, they're also packed with protein and minerals.